How to Respond to Bad News in English

 Informal Ways to Respond to Bad News in English

-- canceling dinner plans
+- canceling dinner plans;

-- working overtime on the weekend
+- working overtime on the weekend;

-- spilling ketchup on your new shirt
+- spilling ketchup on a new shirt;

-- getting a cold
+- getting a cold;

 Common Responses:

-- What a bummer.
+- What a bummer!

 - Sorry, that’s rough/awful/disappointing.